gvwilson/thirdbit/fiction/madica/index.md

 "Take all time you want," it said evenly.

 But Madica wasn't paying attention.
 Instead, she was staring wide-eyed at the next glass case she had to step over.
-"That's...
-Look!"
+"That's… Look!"
 There, inside it, was a tiny dinosaur head---a snarkasaurus head!

 The case made a quiet little *click!* as Madica lifted it off the